 To implement the internal control system, a bank shall establish an internal audit unit and have sufficient and competent personnel as full-time internal auditors performing internal control duties independently and impartially.
-The internal audit unit is directly under the board of directors and is required to report its audit matters to the board of directors and audit committee at a minimum period of every six months.
+The internal audit unit is directly under the board of directors and is required to report its audit matters to the board of directors and audit committee at least every six months.
 In addition, a bank should appoint a chief auditor to manage all audit matters.
 The chief auditor is not allowed to take a job that will cause conflicts or limitations to the audit work.
 The employment, dismissal or transfer of the chief auditor should be approved by the consent of the majority of audit committee members as well as the consent of more than two-thirds of the board of directors, and should be reported to the FSC for ratification.

-According to the Banking Act, a bank that fails to establish or diligently implement the internal control and audit systems should be subject to an administration fine of between NTD2 million and NTD50 million.
+According to the Banking Act, a bank that fails to establish or diligently implement the internal control and audit systems should be subject to an administrative fine of between NTD2 million and NTD50 million.

 Voluntary Codes and Industry Initiatives

 The Bankers Association of Taiwan (BA) may issue various discipline rules based on the authorisation of the applicable laws and regulations.
 Those discipline rules issued by the BA should be submitted to the FSC for ratification.
-A bank that fails to meet the requirements under the discipline rules would be deemed by the FSC as failing to establish or diligently implement the internal control and audit systems, and should be subject to the administration fine as mentioned above.
+A bank that fails to meet the requirements under the discipline rules would be deemed by the FSC as failing to establish or diligently implement the internal control and audit systems, and should be subject to the administrative fine as mentioned above.